asus-linux-drivers/asus-numberpad-driver/README.md

 ### External keyboard configuration

-With driver is installed `udev` rule `90-numberpad-external-keyboard` which run `.sh` scripts for necessary change of configuration when is external keyboard connected or disconnected.
+Is installed also `udev` rule `90-numberpad-external-keyboard` which run `.sh` scripts for NumberPad configuration change when is external keyboard connected or disconnected.

 State connected external keyboard / adding external keyboard means these changes: